droidecahedron/i2c_ble_peripheral/README.md

 ```

 ### System power management
-Looking at the [code for the nRF5340's power management](https://github.com/zephyrproject-rtos/zephyr/blob/69d0dce978e11a17e6605a42067374ca56767483/soc/arm/nordic_nrf/nrf53/power.c#L10-L28), you can see that the only supported power management state is PM_STATE_SOFT_OFF.
+Looking at the [code for the nRF5340's power management](https://github.com/zephyrproject-rtos/zephyr/blob/69d0dce978e11a17e6605a42067374ca56767483/soc/arm/nordic_nrf/nrf53/power.c#L10-L28), you can see that the only supported power management state is `PM_STATE_SOFT_OFF`.

+To wake from `PM_STATE_SOFT_OFF`, you can use a gpio, nfc, or [lpcomp](https://infocenter.nordicsemi.com/topic/ps_nrf5340/lpcomp.html?resultof=%22%6c%70%63%6f%6d%70%22%20).

 ##### system pm enum
 ```